life-points/website/content/posts/2018-03-25-what-s-in-my-husband-s-trader-joe-s-shopping-cart.md

 ![](/images/img_0364 (1).jpg)

 * **Spices**-I love that Trader Joes has so many spices and these are my favorite ones-Black Peppercorns, Ground Cinnamon, Red Pepper, Red Chili Pepper Flakes, Ground Cumin, and Sea Salt.
 My absolute favorite is the Everything but the Bagel Sesame Seasoning Blend.
-I like to sprinkle some on avocado or to add more flavor to a meal I am having.
+I like to sprinkle some on avocado or to add more flavor to a meal.
 There are so many benefits to spices and they can make typical vegetables and grains taste more flavorful.

 ![](/images/img_0365 (1).jpg)